xavdid/serenity-for-sale/src/faqs.md

 Absolutely.
 The van was built with 2 very different people in mind (both of us live in here!)

-The Promaster itself is a great van owned by many very outdoorsy people (Alex Honnold has one).
+The Promaster itself is a great van owned by many very outdoorsy people (Alex Honnold has one)!
 This one specifically is built to be comfortable, secure and safe.
 It's perfect for for all sorts of outdoorsy ventures:

 - the bathroom doubles as a wet room for wet suits, hiking boots, boards, equipment, etc.
-- the floor (see [flooring question](#whats-the-floor-made-out-of)) was invested in so it could take a beating and stay beautiful and VERY easy to clean.
+- the floor (see [flooring question](#whats-the-floor-made-out-of)) can take a beating and stay beautiful.
+It’s also VERY easy to clean
-- There is enough storage for all sorts of fun toys and has the power needed to boondock!
+- there is enough storage for all sorts of fun toys -- climbing gear, fishing equipment, photo rigs, drones, you name it
+- you can carry enough power/water to go for a week at a time without refill, if you’re careful
-- Both sliding and back doors come with custom fitted nets/screens to make sure you can enjoy nature (minus the bugs)
+- both sliding and back doors come with custom fitted nets/screens to make sure you can enjoy nature and a good breeze, minus the bugs
+- if you’re staying in campgrounds, this van fits easily in almost all tent-only sites -- no need to pay the upcharge for RV hookups and extra room

-But what if you just aren't about boondocking or being out of society?
-Fear not.
-Go ahead and RSVP YES for that camping trip because you now have a glamping home on wheels!
-This van is also impeccable for glamping, city living and all matters of non-outdoorsy adventures.
-It fits in well in any city (we've parked it in Chicago without issue) in a standard parking spot so you can eat out to your foodie's heart content with your home nearby!
-There is all the power you need to Netflix & Chill on the comfy bed (we didn't spend all that money on a WeBoost for nothing!) in a comfortable temperature.
-Love to shop?
+Not about boondocking?
+This van is also perfect for glamping, city living and all manner of non-outdoorsy adventures.

+- fits in well in any city (we've parked it in the heart of Chicago without issue) in a standard parking spot so you can eat out to your foodie's heart content with your home nearby!
+- all the power you need to Netflix & Chill on the comfy bed (we didn't spend all that money on a WeBoost for nothing!) in a comfortable temperature
+- love to shop?
 There's plenty of storage for that too.
+- if you’re staying in the ‘burbs visiting friends, you get all the comfort of your own space and your own cozy sheets while still being nearby for late-night board games

 ### We have a dog/cat/pet - is this the right setup for them?